 Problem-solving skills

-Come up with viable ways to solve a problem is a highly useful skill in the workplace.
+Coming up with viable ways to solve a problem is a highly useful skill in the workplace.
 When solving problems you must know how to call on the ability to research, analyse and make decisions.

 Critical reflection

-Becoming skilled at critical reflection is to take what has come to pass, recognise you have learned and understand how this can inform what happens in the future.
+Becoming skilled at critical reflection is to take what has come to pass, recognise what you have learned and understand how this can inform what happens in the future.
 It helps you to make meaning from what is taking place and learn from it to shape a bright future.

 Communication skills